tsupinie/autumnplot-gl/README.md

 So, I've created some [less-detailed map tiles](https://tsupinie.github.io/autumnplot-gl/tiles/) that are small enough that they can be hosted without dedicated hardware.
 However the tradeoff is that they're only useful down to zoom level 8 or 9 on the map, such that the viewport is somewhere between half a US state and a few counties in size.
 If that's good enough for you, then these tiles could be useful.

 ## Conspicuous absences
-A few capabilities are missing from this library as of v2.2.
+A few capabilities are missing from this library as of v3.0.
 * Helper functions for reading from specific data formats.
 For instance, I'd like to add support for reading from a zarr file.
 * A whole bunch of little things that ought to be fairly straightforward like tweaking the size of the wind barbs and contour thicknesses.
-* Support for contour labeling.
-I'd like to add it, but I'm not really sure how I'd do it with the contours as I've implemented them.
-Any WebGL gurus, get in touch.

 ## Closing thoughts
 Even though autumnplot-gl is currently an extremely new package with relatively limited capability, I hope folks see potential and find it useful.
 Any contributions to fill out some missing features are welcome.